ZZ-Cat/CRSFforArduino/README.md

 Fear not!
 I am working on this library (aside from flying my helicopters & helping out with other heli-related projects) & I have every intention of making that stubborn pigeon fly by using its wings.
 No matter how much the basterd wants to insist on swinging its head around in circles to fly. =^/.~=

 If you have spotted any bugs, something isn't working the way it should, or you have any suggestions on what you want to see in CRSFforArduino, don't hesitate to open an Issue.
 The Discussions tab is also open, so if you want to chat to me about my library, feel free to do so there.

+### Arduino IDE is discontinued

+Arduino IDE support in Visual Studio Code is discontinued.
+As of 2023-02-17 10:48 Hrs NZDT, I am using PlatformIO as my IDE of choice for development.

 ## Description